cormacpayne/azure-powershell/src/Blueprint/Blueprint/help/Remove-AzBlueprintAssignment.md

 ---
-external help file: Microsoft.Azure.Commands.ResourceManager.Blueprint.dll-Help.xml Module Name: AzureRM.Blueprint online version:
+external help file: Microsoft.Azure.PowerShell.Cmdlets.Blueprint.dll-Help.xml Module Name: Az.Blueprint online version:
 schema: 2.0.0
 ---

-# Remove-AzureRmBlueprintAssignment
+# Remove-AzBlueprintAssignment

 ## SYNOPSIS
 Removes a Blueprint that has been assigned to a subscription.